 When does PMS start?

 The menstrual cycle of a woman lasts approximately 28 days.
 Ovulation or the time when a mature egg gets released from one of the ovaries usually occurs on 14th day of the menstrual cycle.
-Bleeding or menses occurs on the 28th day of the menstrual cycle.
-Premenstrual symptoms may start around the 14th day of the cycle and last till four days after the start of your menses.
+Periods occur on the 28th day of the menstrual cycle, marking the beginning of a new one.
+PMS symptoms may start around the 14th day of the cycle and last till four days after the start of your period.

 Premenstrual syndrome symptoms usually range from mild to moderate.
 Almost 80 percent of females have one or more PMS symptoms, which doesn’t significantly affect their daily functioning.
 20 to 30 percent of women have moderate to severe premenstrual symptoms affecting important aspects of their lives.
 Three to eight percent suffer from PMDD.

 The severity of premenstrual symptoms may vary from woman to woman.
 The severity may even fluctuate month to month in the same person.
 Premenstrual syndrome symptoms are more common if you fall in the age group of 20 to 40 years; have had a baby; have a family history of depression or have a personal history of postpartum depression, bipolar disorder or depression.
 The signs and symptoms of PMS are described below.
-Note, that not everyone has to get all of them.
+Note, that not everyone has to get all of the PMS symptoms at once.

 - anxiety or tension